abhijit-mudigonda/abhijit-mudigonda.github.io/content/motives.md

 permalink: /motives/
 ---

-I will be running a weekly learning seminar on algebraic cycles and motives in May 2025.
+I am running a weekly learning seminar on algebraic cycles and motives in May 2025.

-If you are interested, let me know, fill out the [Schej](https://schej.it/e/2e6ec) to help us decide a meeting time, and add yourself to the
-[mailing list](https://lists.uchicago.edu/web/admin/motives) for announcements.
+If you are interested, let me know and add yourself to the [mailing list](https://lists.uchicago.edu/web/admin/motives) for announcements.